maizzle/maizzle.com/content/docs/configuration/server.md

 When `true`, changes you make to Templates, Components, config files etc. will be instantly reflected in the browser without a full page reload.

-You may disable HMR by setting this to `false`:
+You may disable HMR and force a page reload by setting this to `false`:

 ```js [config.js]
 export default {